-However, this isn't a suitable option if your tumour has wrapped itself around important blood vessels.
 If your cancer has spread to other areas of the body, surgically removing the tumour won't cure you.

 Surgery for pancreatic cancer is usually only an option for people who have a good general level of health.
 This is because pancreas surgery is often long and complex, and the recovery process can be slow.